 Similarly, eliminating the obligation to remember a password or store it as a browser cookie means users can simply scan their fingerprints and get back to shopping.
 This simple process helps conversion rates stay high and lowers the drop-off rate.

-Transmit Security released BindID in early 2021 with the goal of reducing the friction between online shoppers and their next satisfying purchase.
-BindID works by eliminating passwords from every part of the authentication process, which means no user IDs, no passwords and no resets.
+Transmit Security reduces the friction between online shoppers and their next satisfying purchase.
+We achieve this by eliminating passwords from every part of the authentication process, which means no user IDs, no passwords and no resets.
 We call this natively passwordless authentication.
-Instead of registering with a set of login credentials, customers can use BindID to link biometric data, like a fingerprint or face scan, to their account.
+Instead of registering with a set of login credentials, customers can link biometric data, like a fingerprint or face scan, to their account.
 Whenever they want to log in, they receive a prompt on that device and gain access when it’s complete.

-BindID isn’t a simple authenticator, however.
+Transmit Security isn’t a simple authenticator, however.
 It provides an entire cybersecurity ecosystem to support and secure your customers throughout their ecommerce journey.
-Ready to learn more about how BindID makes passwords obsolete?
+Ready to learn more about how to make passwords obsolete?
 Watch co-founder Mickey Boodaei explain how passwords are bad for business in this webinar.